abandonware/wireless-tools/README.md

 ```

 # wpa_cli
-The **wpa_cli** command is used to setup what wpa_supplianct must do to connect to a wireless network connection for a network interface.
+The **wpa_cli** command is used to setup what wpa_supplicant must do to connect to a wireless network connection for a network interface.

 Most of wpa_cli commands only return 'OK' or 'FAIL' (and exist status is always 0).
 I wrapped 'FAIL' so it will return and call callback with an error in such case.

-'OK' result only means than wpa_supplianct had received the command.
-A polling must be done to wpa_supplicant (or using other tools like iwconfig) to be sure that the command was actually applied by wpa_supplianct.
+'OK' result only means than wpa_supplicant had received the command.
+A polling must be done to wpa_supplicant (or using other tools like iwconfig) to be sure that the command was actually applied by wpa_supplicant.

 ## wpa_cli.status(interface, callback)
-The **wpa_cli status** is used to get the current status of wpa_supplianct on a specific network interface.
+The **wpa_cli status** is used to get the current status of wpa_supplicant on a specific network interface.

 ## wpa_cli.bssid(interface, ap, ssid, callback)
 The **wpa_cli bssid** is used to set the preferred APs for an specific ssid on a specific network interface.

 ## wpa_cli.reassociate(interface, callback)
-The **wpa_cli reassociate** is used to instruct wpa_supplianct to reassociate to APs for a ssid on a specific network interface.
+The **wpa_cli reassociate** is used to instruct wpa_supplicant to reassociate to APs for a ssid on a specific network interface.

 ## wpa_cli.set(interface, variable, value, callback)
 The **wpa_cli set** is used to set wpa_supplicant parameters to a value on a specific network interface.